justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

 example-step=Example Step
 ```

+> See [Localizing Your Application](https://help.liferay.com/hc/en-us/articles/360018168251-Localizing-Your-Application) for more information.

 ## Conclusion

 Congratulations!
 You now know the basics for implementing the `CommerceCheckoutStep` interface, and have added a new checkout step to Liferay Commerce.